USC-SFI MALACH Interviews and Transcripts English

 |Application(s):||speech recognition, sociolinguistics|

-USC-SFI MALACH Interviews and Transcripts English Member Agreement
+USC-SFI MALACH Interviews and Transcripts English Not-for-Profit Member Agreement

 USC-SFI MALACH Interviews and Transcripts English Non-Member Agreement